Canadian Bet Explained

 Canadian Bet Vs. Goliath Bet

-Another popular combination betting option similar to the Canadian bet you can check out is the Goliath bet.
-This bet option excludes the singles wagers in the combinations and only considers all possible accumulator outcomes from doubles.
+Another popular combination option similar to the Canadian bet you can check out is the Goliath bet.
+It excludes the singles wagers in the combinations and only considers all possible accumulator outcomes from at least two selections.

-The major difference between the bet Canadian option and the Goliath bet is the number of selections.
-As its name implies, a goliath bet is the biggest combination bet you can find online, which utilizes eight selections.
-It creates 247 combination bets, including 28 doubles, 56 trebles, 70 four-folds, 56 five-folds, 28 six-folds, 8 seven-folds, and 1 eight-fold parlay.
+The major difference between the Canadian and the Goliath is the number of selections.
+As its name implies, a Goliath bet is the biggest combination option you can find online, using eight selections.
+It creates 247 combinations, including 28 doubles, 56 trebles, 70 four-folds, 56 five-folds, 28 six-folds, 8 seven-folds, and 1 eight-fold parlay.

-Due to the high number of bets, the stakes required for a goliath bet tend to be enormous, as you will need to wager on all 247 outcomes.
-The upside is that it opens the door to massive payouts if you get enough accurate selections.
+Due to the high number of combinations, the stakes required for a goliath bet tend to be enormous, as you will need to apply the same bet on each of the 247 outcomes.
+The upside is that it opens the door to massive payouts if you get enough accurate predictions.

 Parameter Canadian (Super Yankee Bet) Goliath Bet